luxiaohua23/learngit/readme.txt

-Git is a versionn conntrol system.
+1Git is a versionn conntrol system.
-Git is free software.
+2Git is free software.